uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 ##### Matrices

 Matrices are just 'strict' versions of your typical spreadsheet tables.
-Just like a vector, every item is indexed, and by convention the address is _row_ then `column` (think _'arsey'_,_rc_, _row then column_).
+Just like a vector, every item is indexed, and by convention the address is _row_ then _column_ (think _'arsey'_, _rc_, _row then column_).

 Let's make a matrix.

     x <- matrix(1:12, nrow=3, ncol=4)

 Note how we used `1:12` to make a vector of the numbers from `1` to `12` before asking for a 3 row and 4 column matrix.
+R fills in the matrix by filling each column before moving to the next row.

          [,1] [,2] [,3] [,4]
     [1,]    1    4    7   10